 Varied approaches to counseling and psychotherapy with emphasis upon both theory and techniques involved in the various approaches.
+Credits: 3 Prerequisites: PS 101 with a grade of "C" or higher.

 Health Psychology is the scientific study of psychological factors that relate to health enhancement, disease prevention, safety, and rehabilitation.
 This course explores the relation of lifestyle behavior and both mental and physical health.
 Students will keep a wellness log of their own behaviors as well as provide written and oral reports on contemporary research on the interaction of behavior and health.
 Material Fee.
+Credits: 3 Prerequisites: PS 101 with a grade of "C" or higher.